MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 In this section, you set up the mid-tier app.

-1. Create *Api* directory.
+1. Create *API* directory.

-1. To create your mid-tier app project, navigate into the *Api* directory, then run the following command:
+1. To create your mid-tier app project, navigate into the *API* directory, then run the following command:

     ```console
     npm init -y
     ```

-1. In the *Api* directory, create new files, *authConfig.js*, *fetch.js* and *index.js*.
+1. In the *API* directory, create new files, *authConfig.js*, *fetch.js* and *index.js*.

 1. To install mid-tier app dependencies, run the following command: